B2B SaaS Case Study

 - Operational efficiency at scale: Actions must support bulk operations, overrides, and auditing without sacrificing clarity.

-- Enterprise-grade trust: Clear status indicators, auditability, and permission transparency are essential for B2B credibility.
+- Enterprise-grade trust: Clear status indicators, auditability, and permission transparency are essential.

 Users & Mental Models